learn-co-curriculum/oo-relationships-practice/complex/gym.md

   - a client has one trainer
   - how is a client related to a location?

 Write out the relationships using has_many, belongs_to and has_many_through.
 Write out a schema that shows what these tables might look like in a database.
 Where would the foreign keys live?
-Then build out methods reflecting all these relationships.
+Then *build out methods reflecting all these relationships.* What method can I call on a location to find all its clients, etc?

 #### Client
 - #assign_trainer